makrai/notes/lotfian-19-msp-podcast.md

   * the stopping criterion includes not only primary emotions, as in our previous work, but also attribute-based annotations
-    * metric: For primary emotions, we use the angular similarity metric, which transforms evaluations into vectors and estimates whether the angular distance between annotations in/decreases (less/more agreement) or when an extra annotation is added (see details in Burmania+ [18]).
-For
+    * metric: For primary emotions, we use the angular similarity metric, which
+      * transforms evaluations into vectors and estimates whether the angular distance between annotations in/decreases (less/more agreement) when an extra annotation is added (see details in Burmania+ [18])
     * attribute-based annotation, we only consider arousal and valence.
 We estimate the absolute distance between the average score assigned to a reference sentence and the score provided by the worker